Divestiture: Everything You Need to Know

 - In 1982, the Bell System was forced into divestiture by the U.S. government, having concluded that the company controlled a sizeable fraction of the nation’s telephone service; therefore, anti-trust charges were brought against the company.
 This ultimately resulted in the creation of many new telephone companies, including AT&T.

 If you need help learning more about divestiture, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.